snubwoody/wakunguma.com/src/pages/blog/a-guide-to-hosting-rust.md

 - A secret manager

 When it works, it works well.

+### Drawbacks
+Shuttle is **very** opinionated, which is by design, however you might want to have more control over your machines.
+Currently there is no way to customise the amount of ram and storage you use.
+Shuttle is still in early stages.
 ## Supabase
 Typically a backend as a service is meant to be used entirely as a backend with client libraries supporting it.
 But there are perks when it comes one with rust.
 They come with global hosting, a managed database, authentication, storage and other features.
 It's basically a mini aws with a very generous free tier.
 However you'll find little to no documentation of using these without the client libraries as that's what they're heavily advertised for.
 Supabase is a baas so it's meant to be used entirely as a backend, but it does come with authentication, a postgres database and a generous free tier.
 So it's not uncommon to use Supabase purely for the authentication and database.
 Even though there is no official rust client library, you can actually use most, if not all, of the services through the REST api.
 The docs have little to no information on this but all their repositories are listed on their [github org](https://github.com/supabase) with documentation on how to use them.